 On July 23, Rick Plewa will lead a discussion of selected poems by the Persian mystical poet Rumi.

 Look for readings on the lobby table the preceding Sunday.

-The Property Committee invites Friends to join them for a Property work party on Saturday, June 17, starting at 9 a.m.
-Weather permitting, we will tackle yard work and possibly painting.
+The Property Committee invites Friends to join them for a Property work party on Saturday, July 15, starting at 9 a.m.
+Bring work gloves and be prepared for garden work and possibly painting.

 Summer Fun Days at Friends Lake

-The first of three Summer Fun Days at Friends Lake Community is the afternoon of Sunday, June 18.
+The second of three Summer Fun Days at Friends Lake Community is the afternoon of Sunday, July 16.
 All Meeting members and attenders are invited, especially children and families.
-The theme of the first Fun Day is fishing; other activities will include lounging, building sand castles, swimming and hiking.
-The other Fun Days will be Sundays July 16 and August 13.
+Activities will include fishing, lounging, boating, building sand castles, swimming, and hiking.
+The final Fun Day will be Sunday, August 13.